hazrmard/AirplaneFaultTolerance/README.md

 ## Project structure

-* `IFAC Congress 2020`: Jupyter notebook containing code and results for experiments in IFAC 2020 paper.
 * `tanks.py`: Definitions of the fuel tanks model and OpenAI `gym` environment classes for use in reinforcement learning.
 * `utils.py`: Some function used in the notebook for data transformation, not relevant to theory.
 * `plotting.py`: Functions for plotting graphs.
-* `environment.yml`: Anaconda environment file for running the notebook.
+* `envs/`: Directory containing environment files for development/deployment with/without GPU packages.
-* `dev.yml`: Environment file I used to write this code.
-It does not install additional libraries I authored, instead I manually specified their locations on disk.

 ## Usage

 This repository depends on [Anaconda](https://docs.conda.io/en/latest/miniconda.html) to manage dependencies.

+1. Install external dependencies:

+    a.
+[Microsoft Visual Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) this is needed to compile the `Box2d-py` package needed for some OpenAI gym environments.

+    b.
+[Microsoft MPI](https://www.microsoft.com/en-us/download/details.aspx?id=57467) enables multi-processing and is used by some `stable-baselines` algorithms.

-1. Install dependencies
+2. Install python dependencies

+Anaconda environment files are located in the `envs/` directory.
+Files with suffix `_cpu` install libraries without GPU acceleration.
+Files with prefix `dev` do not install a couple of packages that I authored.
+Instead those packages should be placed in the same directory as this repository.

 ```
-conda env create -f environment.yml
+conda env create -f environment.yml     # GPU support for pyTorch/tensorflow
+conda env create -f environment_cpu.yml

+# The dev_*.yml files assume other packages written by the author are already
+# in PYTHONPATH.
+In the notebooks their paths are manually added.

+conda env create -f dev.yml             # GPU support for pyTorch/tensorflow
+conda env create -f dev_cpu.yml
 ```

-2. Activate environment
+3. Activate environment

 ```
-conda activate ifac
+conda activate rl
 ```

-3. Run notebooks
+4. Run notebooks

 ```
 jupyter notebook